Dependent Care Reimbursement Accounts

 Contributing to an DCRA

-Contributions will be deducted in equal amounts each pay period.
-You may contribute over 12 months only.
+- Contributions will be deducted in equal amounts each pay period.

-- Qualified dependent care expenses include daycare or sitter fees, before/after school care, summer day camps, and elder care for a parent living in your home.
-(See Dependent Care Reimbursement IRS Publication #503 [pdf] for a complete list of covered expenses.)
+- Qualified dependent care expenses [pdf] include daycare or sitter fees, before/after school care, summer day camps, and elder care for a parent living in your home.

 - Only your IRS-qualified dependents (children for whom you are a legal parent/guardian and can be claimed for federal tax purposes) may be covered.